tmlemon/EPICS-conversions/README.md

   - Reads from a backup file and writes values to PVs.
   - Not a conversion, but added to repository for completeness of programs developed for EPICS.

+- HV-backup.py
+  - Backup program specifically for Hall C CSS HV screens.
+  - Not a conversion, but added to repository for completeness of programs developed for EPICS.

 - hv_map.py
   - Replicates Hall C's perl scripts used when generating HV TCL/TK HV screens.
   - Program reads in .hvc config file and outputs channel map, group map, and ALH config file.